7x11x13/songs-to-youtube/README.md

 - Concatenate songs to upload an album as a single video
 - Drag and drop support for audio files and album covers

-## Requirements
+## Pre-installation

-- Install required Python modules with `py -m pip install -r requirements.txt`
-- [FFmpeg](https://ffmpeg.org/download.html) binary is required to convert the songs into videos
+- [FFmpeg](https://ffmpeg.org/download.html) binary is required to convert songs into videos
 - [Firefox](https://www.mozilla.org/firefox/new/) and [geckodriver](https://github.com/mozilla/geckodriver/releases) binaries are required to upload to YouTube
 - Make sure FFmpeg and geckodriver are both in your PATH environment variable

-## Usage
+## Installation

+There are two ways to install this program:

+### PyInstaller

+Download the latest release for your platform [here](https://github.com/7x11x13/songs-to-youtube/releases), unzip the archive, and run the songs-to-youtube executable

+### Run from source
+If you have issues running the exectuable, you can try running the program from the source code:
-Download the source code and run `py main.py`
+1. Download the source code
+2. Install required Python modules with `python3 -m pip install -r requirements.txt`
+3. Run the program with `python3 main.py`

 ## Notes
 - Before you upload any videos, you must sign in to a YouTube account (File > Settings > Add new user)